ChairImpSec/MultiplicativeMaskingAES/README.md

 3. **Glitch- and transition-robust**: The Sbox structure with the proposed randomness optimization, ensuring no leakage under both glitch-extended and transition-extended probing models.

 ### **Kronecker_d2**
-This folder contains the first-order implementation of the Kronecker delta function with the proposed randomness optimization.
+This folder contains the second-order implementation of the Kronecker delta function with the proposed randomness optimization.
 Based on the PROLEAD report, this implementation exhibits no leakage.

 ## Contact and Support